CBG vs THC | Differences & Benefits, Which to Choose? Skip to content

 • THC: Common side effects of THC include dry mouth, red eyes, increased heart rate, impaired motor skills, and altered perception of time.
 In high doses, THC can cause more severe effects, such as temporary paranoia and heightened anxiety.
 The severity of these side effects are dependent on the dose and the individual’s sensitivity to THC.

 • CBG: In comparison, CBG has a much milder side effect profile.
-It’s generally well-tolerated with few reported adverse effects.
+It’s generally well-tolerated with few reported adverse effects even in high doses.
 Because it is non-psychoactive, it avoids the mental and cognitive side effects associated with THC.

 So, Which is Safer Overall?